Lymah123/js-project-webpage-color-changing/README.md

 I read the documentation on how to start the backend part of the hotel website.
 I brushed up on my knowledge of SQL.
 - D14.
 I started the backend of the forms on the hotel website.
 I set up the XAMPP for the database.
+- D15.
+I worked on both html and mysql backend for the form.